TenzinNgakpal/pep-broadridge/Cloud/Lecture 8.md

 - **Contents**
     1. Introduction to Infrastructure as a Code (IaC)
-    2. Features of Infrastructure as a Code
+    2. Features of Infrastructure as a Code (IaC)
     3. Introduction to Terraform
     4. Terraform Highlights
     5. Terraform Providers
+        1. Providers
+        2. Configuration Syntaxes
+        3. Modules

 - **Infrastructure as a Code (IaC)**